2025

 Your vans alert has been created.

 You'll probably have preconceptions about the Isuzu D-Max.
 Possibly positive ones if you're a farmer or commercial user who needs something tough, rough and ready and have tried a D-Max in the past.
 By and large though, previous versions of this Isuzu have never had the polish - primarily in ritzy looks, cabin design and tarmac drive quality - to appeal to the broadest spectrum of the pick-up market.
 But this rejuvenated 'RG'-series D-Max just might.
-It's now got a good deal more pavement presence and though the interior and the paved surface drive dynamics still aren't quite on a par with its Ford Ranger or Toyota Hilux arch-rivals, the gap in these two areas has now closed considerably.
-To the point where you might really want this Isuzu, because it now has attributes its rivals simply can't match.
-Primarily, class-leading safety levels that set a new standard for the pick-up segment.
+It's now got a bit more pavement presence and though the interior and the paved surface drive dynamics still aren't quite on a par with its Ford Ranger or Toyota Hilux arch-rivals, the gap in these two areas has now closed a little.
+To the point where you might really want this Isuzu, because it now has attributes its rivals simply can't match - like the ability to drive at car speed limits rather than van ones.
 This D-Max is also better off road than a Ranger and can ford deeper water than a Hilux.
-It's not quite as cheap as the other segment contender, SsangYong's Musso, but it's a much higher quality product that'll save you plenty over the prices Ford and Toyota want to charge.
+It's not quite as cheap as the other segment contender, KGM's Musso, but it's a much higher quality product that'll save you plenty over the prices Ford and Toyota want to charge.